IvanAlekseevichPopov/cashback/README.md

 Cashback Service project
 ==========

-This is project of web application for users, who wants get cashbacks from various online stores and manage it.
+This is a project of the web application for users, who wants to get cashback from various online stores and manage it.
 [ ![Codeship Status for IvanAlekseevichPopov/cashback](https://app.codeship.com/projects/64b516c0-425c-0136-640e-6e467d7daecf/status?branch=master)](https://app.codeship.com/projects/291542)

 Fast start